sjdv1982/seamless/seamless-towards-02.md

 context and its subcontexts must be copy-upon-assignment instead of rename-upon-assignment  ).
 !!! lib mounter !!! normally, only read access. libdevel mounter with write access.
 Robogit (libgit2) to commit changes.
 UPDATE: not exactly a "mounter"; core.lib system instead.
+UPDATE: Seamless servers serve *high-level* contexts or transformers.
+They are contacted during translation.
+ The context is *marked* by the high-level topology.
+ In fact, there must be *two* service topologies (with checksums): a smaller one to *retrieve* the result;
+  from this, evaluation and logging parameters (and workers that operate on them) should be stripped.
+  And the full one to *compute* the result (which may still be refused, e.g. too many cores are requested).
+ During (re-)translation, requests like create and delete can be sent.
+ If the response is positive, then the cell checksums and values will be offered by the *low-level*.
+ NOTE: the service checksum system must be a bit different from the semantic checksums used in local low-level evaluation.
+  The reasons are 1. it is very difficult to compute a checksum for a code cell in an arbitrary programming language, unless a parser for that language has been installed; 2. service checksums will be global and therefore must be secure;
+   semantic checksums are just to avoid unnecessary re-computation => use SHA3-512 for service checksums It is possible that the response is negative for the context-as-a-whole, but positive for sub-contexts and transformers Therefore, if there are multiple Seamless servers, they must be assigned a priority.
+ Also, there is a spectrum between positive and negative: one server may accept the whole context, or even have the result cached, but another may accept only an empty context to which the cells must then be added (less efficient).

 ## UPDATE of the UPDATE: Towards flexible and cloud-compatible evaluation / Seamless collaborative protocol
 (text below may be outdated)